Do you worry about your cold website visitor conversion rate?

 Besides being quicker, automated responses are efficient as well.
 You can’t expect a computer program to make errors like skipping emails or sending repetitive messages.
 This translates into pushing your leads down the sales funnel and closing the deals more often.

 Despite being quicker, automatic emails can be a turn-off for some people.
 These are the ones who prefer to have a human touch in conversations.

-Lead management tools free you from repetitive administrative tasks, such as scheduling, tracking, and doing monotonous activities.
-This way, you can spend more time interacting with your leads more personally.
+Lead management tools free you from repetitive administrative tasks like scheduling, tracking, and doing monotonous activities.
+This way, you can spend more time personally interacting with your leads.